nnehan/nnehan/README.md

-# Hello, I'm Nejat Nehan.
+## Hello, I'm Nejat Nehan.

-# About Me
+## About Me

-.
+I am currently studying at Arizona State University, pursuing a degree in software development.
+I’m looking to be part of a purpose-driven company where I can enhance my skills and grow at a personal and a professional level.
 I want to build a better future by creating responsive, accessible, and user-centric software that bridges the gap between technology and human connection.

+## My Skills

+# Front-End Development

+* HTML

 I have experience in front-end and back-end development such as HTML, CSS, JavaScript, Java and Python.